Greek class enjoys lunch at Ephesus Turkish Restaurant: οὕτω γὰρ ἥδιστα ἔδειπνήσαμεν!

 Mellon Scholar Tim McDunn spent his summer vacation reading some of the world's greatest works of literature in their original languages.

-Central Illinois Society of the Archeological Institute of America - Urbana, Illinois: Lecture Schedule
+Check out what's going on at the Central Illinois Society of the Archeological Institute of America - Urbana, Illinois